 Investing in our common stock involves a high degree of risk.
 This section describes some, but not all, of the risks of investing in our common stock.
-Our Annual Report on Form 10-K for the year ended December 31, 2018 and our Quarterly Report on Form 10-Q for the quarter ended June 30, 2019, each of which is incorporated by reference in this prospectus supplement, also contain "Risk Factors" sections.
-You should carefully consider the risks described in such "Risk Factors" sections in addition to the other information contained or incorporated by reference in this prospectus supplement, before making an investment decision to purchase our common stock.
+Our Annual Report on Form 10-K for the year ended December 31, 2019, which is incorporated by reference in this prospectus supplement, also contains a "Risk Factors" section.
+You should carefully consider the risks described in such "Risk Factors" section in addition to the other information contained or incorporated by reference in this prospectus supplement, before making an investment decision to purchase our common stock.
 In addition, you should carefully review the factors discussed below and the cautionary statements referred to in the section entitled "Cautionary Note Regarding Forward-Looking Statements."